Micah

 • I like to think of art as a different language for expression.
 It’s more about the meaning we make from it than whether or not it meets any specific standard or definition of beauty.
 But we can use whatever medium feels inspiring to you!
 You don’t have to identify as an artist to be able to use art for healing.

-• I primarily see clients in person out of my office in Berkeley, CA. I also can provide walk-and-talk sessions in parks/nature spaces near my office, which can be a great alternative for people who aren’t up for a traditional therapy setting.
+• I primarily see clients in person out of my office in Berkeley, CA. I also can provide ecotherapy sessions in parks/nature spaces near my office, which can be a great alternative for people who aren’t up for a traditional therapy setting.

 However, I can also provide telehealth to clients in California if in-person is not accessible or preferable.